 Fig. 3.
 Camille Pissarro, The Seine near Port Marly, 1872, oil on canvas, 18 1/8 x 22 in.
 (46 x 55.8 cm), Staatsgalerie Stuttgart, 2727.
 Photo: © Staatsgalerie Stuttgart

 Pissarro included the Marly Machine, or aspects of it, in at least two other compositions, including The Marly Hydraulic Works at Bougival (current location unknown),17Pissarro and Durand-Ruel Snollaerts, Pissarro: Critical Catalogue of Paintings, no. 132, p.
 2:124. painted in 1869 before the artist’s prolonged exposure to Turner and Constable.
 This work features the machine in the distance, with the river relegated to a minor role at the left edge of the composition, and two individuals walking along its banks toward the machine.
 The second painting, Banks of the Seine at Bougival, was completed in 1872 after Pissarro’s return from London (Fig. 3).
 Its composition recalls Turner’s work, but it highlights the river as a commercial artery, with its barges and factories that line the banks.
 In the Nelson-Atkins composition, Pissarro chose a less-than-picturesque vantage point of the Marly Machine, looking southeast from the quai Rennequin-Sualem, named after the machine’s original builder.
 In contrast to the two other works featuring the Marly Machine, here Pissarro eliminates the pumphouse all together, focusing instead on a working aspect of the pump itself—designed to protect the wheels of the machine from floating objects and to prevent boats from navigating too close to the pump.
-A near-contemporaneous work by the English artist Alfred Sisley (born Paris, 1839–1899), helps situate the boom in relation to the pumphouse (Fig. 4), and it also includes the gate on the boom seen at the far right of Pissarro’s composition.
+A near-contemporaneous work by the English artist Alfred Sisley (born Paris, 1839–99), helps situate the boom in relation to the pumphouse (Fig. 4), and it also includes the gate on the boom seen at the far right of Pissarro’s composition.
 In Sisley’s painting, the gate is closed; however, in the Nelson-Atkins composition, it is open.
 The gate allowed people to walk out on the boom where they could fish, as seen in another work by Sisley painted around the same time (ca. 1876; Museum of Fine Arts, Boston).
+Also note the figure on the boom that Pissarro painted out of his finished composition (Fig. 14 in the accompanying technical entry by Becca Goodman).
 It is possible that Pissarro set up his easel close to the Marly Machine, just to the left of the boom in Sisley’s painting, but compressed the space somewhat, looking toward the end of the Île de la Loge at left and the Île Gautier at right.18I am grateful to Benjamin Ringot, Centre de recherche du château de Versailles, and Jacque Läy, independent historian, and his son Xavier Läy for their help and supplemental images, maps, and photographs in an effort to pinpoint Pissarro’s location.
 See Ringot and Läy to Aimee Marcereau DeGalan, NAMA, February 13–15, 2023, NAMA curatorial files.
 The locks of Bougival were in between these islands.
 A period map provides greater clarity; a red “x” marks where this author believes that Pissarro placed his easel (Fig. 5).
 The black dashed line to the left of the Marly Machine represents the city boundaries and indicates that the Marly Machine falls somewhat confusingly within the confines of Bougival.
 Thus, given the position of the boom and the artist’s vantage point, the painting represents Bougival, despite much historical debate.19See the respective provenance and bibliography sections for this painting completed by Danielle Hampton Cullen.
 When the painting appeared in the sale of George Feydou in 1903, it was listed as a scene of Pontoise; however, when it was sold in 1933 from Galerie Étienne Bignou to Kunsthandel Paul Cassirer in Amsterdam, it was called The Port of Marly.
 In 1959, when it was exhibited at Wildenstein Gallery in New York, it appeared as The Banks of the Seine at Bougival.
 It was also Bougival in both Pissarro catalogues raisonnés (1939 and 2005).
 See Ludovic Rodo Pissarro and Lionello Venturi, Camille Pissarro, Son Art—Son Œuvre (Paris: Paul Rosenberg, 1939), no. 125, pp. 1:97, 2: unpaginated, reproduced as Barrage sur la Seine a [sic] Bougival; and Pissarro and Durand-Ruel Snollaerts, Pissarro: Critical Catalogue of Paintings, no. 203, p.
 2:173.
 However, in 2007, Richard Brettell noted two verso inscriptions on the painting’s paper backing that read “Au bord de la Seine à Port Marly” (Banks of the Seine at Port Marly), which he argued was “probably more accurate than its traditional title, Weir on the Seine at Bougival.”
 See Richard R. Brettell and Joachim Pissarro, Manet to Matisse: Impressionist Masters from the Marion and Henry Bloch Collection, exh. cat.
 (Kansas City, MO: Nelson-Atkins Museum of Art, 2007), 51.

 Fig. 4.
 Alfred Sisley, The Machine at Marly, 1873, oil on canvas, 17 3/4 x 25 3/8 in.
 (45 x 64.5 cm), Ny Carlsberg Glyptotek, Copenhagen, SMK 3272